ann-mary27/tann-trim/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`].

 Hi, I'm Ann Mary.
 I did this project as a part of an assignment.
 This is a NextJS project.
 I used custom CSS and Tailwind CSS for styles.
-I have tried my best to make it on every device.
+I have tried my best to make it responsive on every device.

 ###Briefing on the Dependencies I used:
 * @next/font: for local font (could also be used for google fonts, but i find CSS imports of them to be much simpler)